Michael Hogg: Biography

 Hogg was born in 1954 in Calcutta, India, where his parents (his father was Scottish, his mother English and Welsh) were employed at the time of his birth.
 When he was about two his family moved to Colombo in Sri Lanka where he attended the Overseas International School in Colombo and then the Hill School in Nuwara Eliya.

-In 1968 the family moved back to England.
+In 1968, the family moved back to England.
 After one term at Warwick Grammar School the family moved to Bristol where Hogg attended Bristol Grammar School until he graduated in 1973.
 He then studied Physics for a year at the University of Birmingham, and then transferred to study Psychology and graduated with his BSc in 1977.
-After a year traveling around south and central America Hogg returned to England in 1978 to embark on his PhD in social psychology at Bristol University.
+After a year traveling around south and central America, Hogg returned to England in 1978 to embark on his PhD in social psychology at Bristol University.
 He received his PhD (dated 1983) and taught at Bristol University for 3 years before moving to Australia in 1985 to a postdoctoral fellowship at Macquarie University in Sydney.
-In 1986 he moved to a faculty position at Melbourne University, and then in 1991 he moved to the University of Queensland where he remained until moving to California in 2006.
+In 1986, he moved to a faculty position at University of Melbourne, and then in 1991 he moved to the University of Queensland where he remained until moving to California in 2006.
 He currently teaches at Claremont Graduate University in Claremont, California.

 Hogg received the Australian Psychological Society's early career award in 1989, and the Society for Personality and Social Psychology's mid-career Carol and Ed Diener award in 2010.
-In 2013 he served as President of the Society of Experimental Social Psychology.
+In 2013, he served as President of the Society of Experimental Social Psychology.
 He is also the foundation editor, with Dominic Abrams at the University of Kent, of the journal Group Processes and Intergroup Relations - first published in 1996.

-In August 2010 the Personality and Social Psychology Bulletin ranked Hogg the 9th most influential social psychologist.
+In August 2010, the Personality and Social Psychology Bulletin ranked Hogg the 9th most influential social psychologist.
 Researchers ranked 611 faculty members at 97 universities across the United States and Canada using complex formulas that measured the frequency with which the faculty member published work and how often that work is cited.
 These formulas included adjustments to account for a researcher's experience in terms of how many years it has been since an individual earned a PhD.